Before you begin

 properties:kubectl -n <namespace> get -o yaml secret <gateway group id>-<gateway name>-certs

-Generating a TLS certificate with OpenSSL
+Generating a CA certificate with OpenSSL

 For test and demonstration purposes, you can create a CA certificate and key with the following OpenSSL commands: